-For those into history, Fort Jefferson is the main highlight on the island and is known to be the largest brick building in the Americas.
+For those who love history, Fort Jefferson is the main highlight on the island and is known to be the largest brick building in the Americas.

 Expect a trip here to pretty much consume your whole day.
 A boat or seaplane is the only way to arrive on the island.
 For more information regarding packages and reservations for a trip, you can click here.

-One of the top things to do in Key West is taking a tour of the most famed American writer’s house.
+One of the top things to do in Key West is take a tour of the most famed American writer’s house.
 Ernest Hemingway called Key West his home in 1931 and once you visit you will understand why.

 The Ernest Hemingway Home is nestled around lush tropical gardens which is a sight to see.
 Not only is it beautiful to tour you learn about the famous author’s life and where he received his inspiration.

 What makes this place one of the unique things to do in Key West are the 40- polydactyl (6-toed) cats wandering the property.